 Osteopenia and fracture risk

 While low bone density is one of the risk factors for osteoporotic fracture, having osteopenia does not predict future fracture.
-In fact various studies document that nearly half of those who fracture do not have excessively low bone mass (osteoporosis), much less moderately low bone mass (osteopenia).
+In fact various studies document that well over half of those who suffer a low-trauma “osteoporotic” fracture do not have an osteoporotic bone density.
+Rather they have “osteopenia,” or even normal bone density.

 - The US Study of Osteoporotic Fractures (SOF) looked at 8,065 women 65 and older.
 They reported that only 10 to 44% of osteoporotic fractures occurred in those women with an “osteoporotic bone density.”